free LIVE Class

 with Prof. David Healy

-Additionally, Professor Healy will address the often-overlooked dangers associated with acetaminophen (paracetamol) use during pregnancy and its potential impact on infants.
-Given the widespread use of acetaminophen-based medications like Tylenol and Calpol, particularly in babies, understanding the potential consequences of prenatal exposure is crucial for clinicians providing guidance to expectant mothers.
-This session will shed light on critical issues that can influence both maternal and infant health outcomes and look at how this might show up in infant behaviour and development.
+Additionally, Professor Healy addresses the often-overlooked dangers associated with acetaminophen (paracetamol) use during pregnancy and its potential impact on infants.
+Given the widespread use of acetaminophen-based medications like Tylenol and Calpol, particularly in babies, understanding the potential consequences of pre- ande postnatal exposure is crucial for clinicians providing guidance to expectant mothers.
+This session sheds light on critical issues that can influence both maternal and infant health outcomes.

 Would you like to get affordable access to our content?